RotorHazard/RotorHazard/doc/Tuning Parameters.md

 ### Sample RSSI Graph:

 ![Sample RSSI Graph](img/Sample%20RSSI%20Graph.svg)

+## Alternate Tuning Method

+You can use Marshaling to tune values visually.
+Run a race with a pilot on each channel, then save it.
+Open the Marshal page and view the race date, adjusting enter and exit points until the number of laps is correct.
+Save the enter/exit points to each node and use this as calibration for future races.

 ## Notes
 * Try to keep *EnterAt* and *ExitAt* further apart than the size of noise spikes/dips.